 PD Activity 3.2-1 Expand access for quality education for students through English language and other education programs that target economically disadvantaged areas and women/girls.
-PAS will continue to shape existing programming to promote entrepreneurship and employment.
+Embassy Beirut Public Affairs Section will continue to shape existing programming to promote entrepreneurship and employment.
 The most recent cycle of the post-specific Teaching Women English program led to 8.4% of participants obtaining jobs and continuing their higher education.
-PAS will increase entrepreneurship and professional development programming to continue this trend.
+Embassy Beirut will increase entrepreneurship and professional development programming to continue this trend.